Zigmas Angarietis: Ideological work

 After the failure to establish the communist rule in Lithuania, Angarietis retreated to Russia to never visit Lithuania again.
-First he lived in Smolensk (1920–1922) then in Moscow.
-Angarietis remained involved with CPL, remaining a member of its Politburo and supervising its underground activities.
+First, he lived in Smolensk (1920–1922), and then in Moscow.
+Angarietis remained involved with the CPL, remaining a member of its Politburo and supervising its underground activities.
 He wrote numerous books, essays, and pamphlets – his typewritten manuscripts were collected in 48 volumes of 200–300 pages each. Šarmaitis counted a total of 147 works published as separate works, mostly booklets and brochures, before 1940.
 However, attribution is sometimes difficult as Angarietis wrote under a plethora of pseudonyms.
 Many of his works were devoted to the history of the Communist Party and the revolutionary movement tracing the class conflict since the feudalism.
-In 1921, he wrote a 480-page manuscript on the history of CPL and accused Kapsukas of many practical and ideological mistakes that led to their failure.
+In 1921, he wrote a 480-page manuscript on the history of the CPL and accused Kapsukas of many practical and ideological mistakes that led to their failure.
 The conflict was quickly suppressed by Russian communist leaders.

-He also edited 18-volume collected works by Lenin and various newspapers, including Komunistas (Communist, 1918–1939), Kibirkštis (Spark, 1924–1926), Balsas (Voice, 1929–1933), Partijos darbas (Work of the Party, 1931–1933).
+He also edited 18-volume collected works by Lenin and various newspapers, including Komunistas (Communist, 1918–1939), Kibirkštis (Spark, 1924–1926), Balsas (Voice, 1929–1933), and Partijos darbas (Work of the Party, 1931–1933).
 He also taught party history and other subjects to Lithuanian communists at the Communist University of the National Minorities of the West and the International Lenin School.

 Angarietis was a CPL representative and contact person at the Comintern.
 He was a delegate at the 3–7th Congresses of the Comintern.
-During the 5–7th Congresses he was elected to the International Control Commission, of which he was secretary in 1926–1935.
-He was also a delegate to the 6th, 8th, 10th, 12–17th Congresses of the Russian Communist Party.
+During the 5–7th Congresses, he was elected to the International Control Commission, of which he was secretary in 1926–1935.
+He was also a delegate to the 6th, 8th, 10th, and 12–17th Congresses of the Russian Communist Party.

 Death and legacy

 Angarietis was arrested in March 1938 during the Great Purge and died two years later in a Moscow prison.
 He was rehabilitated in 1956 during the de-Stalinization campaign.
 A monument to Angarietis by sculptor Alfonsas Vincentas Ambraziūnas was unveiled in Vilnius in 1972, his 90th birth anniversary.
 A school in Šakiai, kolkhoz in his native Obelupiai, and streets in Vilnius, Panevėžys, and Kalvarija were named in his honor.
-After Lithuania restored independence in 1990, the streets were renamed and the monument was moved to the Grūtas Park.
+After Lithuania restored independence in 1990, the streets were renamed and the monument was moved to Grūtas Park.